cpbotha/cpbotha.github.io/content/posts/2005-04-07-one-small-step-for-the-tu-delft-one-giant-leap-for-charl-kind.md

   - Uncategorized

 ---
 WHOOHOO!
 My [Ph.D. thesis][1] has been officially approved by my advisor and by my promotor.
 Now it just has to get through the 5 external examiners and then, if everything goes according to plan, I will be standing in that scary little room across the road in a few months trying not to get verbally ripped apart by the opposition.
-I really must remember to acquire a set of asbestos underwear for the occasion&#8230;
+I really must remember to acquire a set of asbestos underwear for the occasion…

  [1]: http://cpbotha.net/weblogs/cpbotha/archives/001457.html